It’s already late on Thursday evening. You wipe out your sweat and look at the computer’s clock at the top right of your desktop.

 Once upon a time, publishing your writing meant waiting months or even years from the moment you completed your manuscript to the time it’s actually published.
 And it took so much longer if you start from the idea pitching stage.

-This condition put writers in the position where they didn’t need to write faster unless they were on deadlines.
+This condition put writers in a position where they didn’t need to write faster unless they were on deadlines.
 Being a writer was generally a slow game.

 But the technology and the internet change that completely.
 You can publish your writing as fast as you can click the “Publish” button.
 This is not only applied to short articles, but also to full-fledged books.
 Amazon and the likes make it possible for anyone to publish their (digital) book to the world in literally one click.